Medical, Family and Personal Leave of Absence

-Students can request a leave of absence for medical, family (includes parental leave) or personal reasons.
-In addition, students may be placed on administrative leave for various reasons.
+Students can request a leave of absence (LOA) for medical, family (includes parental leave) or personal reasons.
+In addition, a student may be placed on administrative leave for various reasons.
 Please refer to Medical Student Handbook Policy 590.20 - Administrative Leave of Absence.

-- Leaves of absence should be requested in compliance with the Medical Student Handbook Policy 560.00 -Satisfactory Academic Progress; students must complete all graduation requirements within six years.
+- In compliance with the Medical Student Handbook Policy 560.00 Satisfactory Academic Progress, students must complete all graduation requirements within six years.

-- Leaves of absence that do not meet the Federal Title IV definition utilize grace periods and cancel deferments of student loans.
-Students on leaves of absence are not eligible for financial aid.
+- A Leave of absence that does not meet the Federal Title IV definition utilize grace periods and cancel deferments of student loans.
+Students on leave of absence are not eligible for financial aid.

 - Students are subject to certain requirements with respect to their liability and health insurance status during a leave of absence.

-- Students on leaves of absence are not covered by the University of Vermont general liability policy.
+- Students on leave of absence are not covered by the University of Vermont general liability policy.

-- Students on leaves of absence are not eligible for health insurance under the University of Vermont student plan.
+- Students on leave of absence are not eligible for health insurance under the UVM student plan.
 However, insurance purchased prior to the onset of the leave provides coverage through the end of the semester following the time the leave was initiated.

-- Students on leaves of absence will not be charged other fees.
+- Students on leave of absence will not be charged other fees.

 - Students returning from a leave of absence during clinical rotations will be assigned to the next available placement to continue their education.
-Such placements may be in a different location and later than the desired return date of the student.
+Such placements may be in a different location and later than the student’s desired return date.
 Inability to schedule a return to the curriculum; therefore, may result in a delay in graduation.

 - Students returning from a leave of six months or longer must complete clinical skills training in the Clinical Simulation Laboratory prior to returning to clerkship rotations.